About Uluru & Kata Tjuta

 Interesting facts about Uluru

-- Uluru is higher than the Eiffel Tower and 2.5 times the height of the Sydney Harbour Bridge.
+- Uluru is 348 meters high (or 860 meters above seas level), that is higher than the Eiffel Tower and 2.5 times the height of the Sydney Harbour Bridge.

-- Uluru amazingly extends several kilometres below the ground as well.
+- Uluru amazingly extends 5 to 6 kilometers below the ground

 - Erosion has left many valleys, caves, ridges, grooves and potholes or plunge pools, altering the appearance of the rock.
 Whilst the formation of Uluru and Kata Tjuta is an inherent part of Anangu creation stories, geologists explain the making of Uluru from a different perspective.